 Ringworm in Cats

 • Circular, thickened patches of skin with hair loss

-It’s worth noting that signs can vary depending on your pet and the above signs can also be symptoms of other cat skin conditions.
-In order to guarantee an accurate diagnosis, you’ll need to take them to a vet.
+It’s worth noting that signs can vary depending on your pet, and the above signs can also be symptoms of other cat skin conditions.
+You’ll need to take them to a vet to guarantee an accurate diagnosis.

+Ringworm in Cats